Welcome to Year 1

 Year 1 Information Booklet

-‘Drop in evening’ on Monday 10th September 3:30 – 4:30pm, an opportunity to meet your child’s teacher and see their classroom.
+‘Drop in evening’ on Monday 9th September after school, an opportunity to meet your child’s teacher and see their classroom.
 We look forward to meeting you!

 The first few days and weeks back are always busy but we have been very pleased at how quickly the children have already settled into life and routines in Year 1.
-I had the pleasure of visiting each of the classes on Friday and it was hard to believe it was only the first week back, all the children were calm and engaged with smiles on their faces.
-They certainly seemed very grown up and should feel proud of themselves!
+Seeing the children around school it's hard to believe it is only the first week back, they certainly seem very grown up and should feel proud of themselves!

 Although the Year 1 rooms, timetable and curriculum may appear quite different to aspects of Foundation Stage our lessons build on the work the children have previously done.
 We incorporate whole class teaching, independent, small group activities and teacher directed tasks, and we certainly don’t expect the children to all be sitting doing one task for a whole lesson!
 We include lots of practical, first hand, experiences and games with opportunities still to 'learn through play' to help maintain interest, develop language skills and understanding of topics.